GOOD MANUFACTURING PRACTICES

 • Install additional shelving units or racks to store equipment and bulkier items

-• Store tools and containers in clear, labeled boxes for easy identification
+• Label and store tools and containers in clear boxes for easy identification

 • A rolling cart is especially useful when you have to clear the space for regular kitchen use